ggxchain/documentation/docs/src/glossary.md

 # Terms and Definitions

+## AURA

+The Authority Round (AURA) block production algorithm is a consensus mechanism designed explicitly for permissioned or consortium blockchains.
+In the AURA algorithm, a designated set of authorities or validators take turns producing blocks in a round-robin fashion.
+The authorities are typically trusted participants within the network, such as known organizations or entities.

 ## BABE

 BABE (Blind Assignment for Blockchain Extension) is a block production algorithm used in GGX.
 BABE is designed to be fast, efficient, and secure, and it uses a proof-of-stake (PoS) consensus mechanism to achieve consensus among nodes in the network.